kth-gt/cb2442/prog/p4/readme.md

 ```python
 def upgma(dist_matr, names_list):
 ```
 that takes a pairwise distance matrix (as a 2-dimensional [numpy array](https://www.w3schools.com/python/numpy/numpy_creating_arrays.asp)) and a list of sequence names (as a [list](https://www.w3schools.com/python/python_lists.asp)) as input and should return a tree in [Newick](https://en.wikipedia.org/wiki/Newick_format#:~:text=In%20mathematics%2C%20Newick%20tree%20format,Maddison%2C%20Christopher%20Meacham%2C%20F.) format (as a [string](https://www.w3schools.com/python/python_strings.asp)).
-Also, set the list `authors` to contain the group members' names.
+The output tree should not include branch lengths.
+Also, set the list `authors` in the beginning of the file to contain the group members' names.

 ### Test